The songwriter Grundtvig

 However, this does not happen without drastically shortening Grundtvig's poem, which actually contains 21 stanzas!

 Grundtvig's first five stanzas, four of which are also found in the High School Songbook, contain a tribute to Danish nature.
-The tribute is conveyed through the song of a small bird, and each stanza ends with a refrain: "in the deep valleys, between nightingales, and the other birds small, as speech."
+The tribute is conveyed through the song of a small bird, and each stanza ends with a refrain: "In the deep valleys, between nightingales, and the other birds small, as speech."
 This model with two lines of verse followed by a chorus is also found in many folk songs.

 Then follow another five stanzas (stanzas 5-10), which, unlike the first five, are not included in the High School Songbook.
 In these stanzas, the little bird no longer sings about the Danish nature, but about the Danish mythical past and about mythical creatures such as elves, trolls and mermen.